-Originally built at the border between the Roman and Persian empires, Dara now lies just beside the modern Turkey-Syria border.
-Located 30 km southeast of Mardin, Dara Ancient City is an overlooked archaeological site from the Byzantine era that shouldn’t be missed while in the region.
+Originally built at the border between the Roman and Persian empires, Dara now lies just beside the modern-day border between Turkey and Syria.
+Located 30 km southeast of Mardin, Dara Ancient City is an overlooked archaeological site from the Byzantine era that shouldn’t be missed by those touring the region.

 In this guide, we’ll be covering the history of Dara, tips on visiting the site and Dara Ancient City’s main highlights.